liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

 The way assets are being previewed.
-Now, one can use a taglib to do so.
+Now, a taglib should be used instead of directly including the JSP referenced by assetRenderer.getPreviewPath.

 #### Who is affected?

-This affects developers who have written code that directly calls these operations.
+This affects developers who have written code that directly calls the assetRenderer.getPreviewPath method.
 E.g:

 <liferay-util:include
 	page="<%= assetRenderer.getPreviewPath(liferayPortletRequest, liferayPortletResponse) %>"